What is the Point of Life?

 6. Be happy with very little.

-Living in Thailand for the past 5 years on very little money has shown me something that I couldn’t have learned if I had read it or even experienced the same thing in the USA.
+Living in Hawaii, and then Thailand for the past ten years on very little money has shown me something that I couldn’t have learned if I had read it or even experienced the same thing in the USA.
 I need very, very little as far as the comforts that I thought I needed before coming to Thailand.

 As I write this I’m sitting on a fold-up cushion that serves as my bed, chair, theater seats (when we watch DVD movies on the notebook computer) and dinner table.
 I have no table.
 No chairs.
 No kitchen sink.
 No flush toilet.
 No air conditioning.
 No fan.
 I have no car.
 I have no bicycle.
 I have no refrigerator.
 I have no hot water.
 I have no TV.
 The most expensive asset I own is my notebook computer that is worth about $400 USD.
 The next most expensive thing I have is a mobile phone that was $45 USD.
 The next most expensive thing I have is a portable hard drive that stores my photos and videos that was also almost $45 USD.
 My girlfriend has a motorbike that cost $1500 USD almost 5 years ago.
 These are the major things we have.
 They are things that we’d rather not live without, but if we had to – we could live without any of them!
 We’ve slept on the hard tile floor for weeks at times.
 We’ve walked or taken buses instead of use the motorbike.

-I think, if I were to return to the USA now after finding out how little I really need, I could live in a shared apartment with very little furniture or none – no TV, and have a bicycle to get to work and I’d be fine.
+I think, if I were to return to Hawaii now after finding out how little I really need, I could live in a shared apartment with very little furniture or none – no TV, and have a bicycle to get to work and I’d be fine.
 Maybe I’d need to make about $20,000 USD salary.
 That’s a FAR cry from what I thought I needed before I left.
-It takes the stress out of life to reduce what you think you “need”.
-Move to another country for a couple months if you can, experience what they are experiencing… it might shock you at first until you realize, wow, that’s all I need to survive too…
+It takes the stress out of life to reduce what you think you “need.”
+Move to another country for a couple months if you can, experience what they are experiencing… it might shock you at first until you realize, wow, that’s all I need to survive too.

 7. Enjoy being in the present moment.